Forum Rules, Guidelines, and Tips

 Posting Tips

 1. Search first: Before starting a new thread on a topic that may have been discussed before, browse or search the forums to see if there is already a thread on that topic.
-The question you have may already have been answered.
+Your question may have already been addressed, so you won't have to wait for an answer.

-For example, if you want to discuss the drug Revlimid, browse the Drug Treatment forum or search for threads with the word "revlimid" in the title and one of the threads you find may answer your question or cover the subject you want to discuss.
-If there are multiple threads on a single topic, the administrators may combine them to make them easier for other members to find.
+For example, if you want to discuss side effects of the drug prednisone, browse or search for threads with the word "prednisone" in the title.
+A thread you find may answer your question or cover the subject you want to discuss.
+We may combine threads on the same topic, to make them more useful and easier to find.

-2. Posting: You can start a post using either the Post Reply button or the Quote button.
+2. Posting: You can make a post using either the Post Reply button or the Quote button.
 Use Quote when replying to a specific previous post.
 Otherwise, use Post Reply.

 Choose the most-appropriate thread when making a post.
-If you have a comment that applies to one or more threads, pick one thread and do not make identical posts in more than one place.
+If you have a comment that applies to one or more threads, pick one of them.

 4. Thread titles: When starting a thread, use a topic that indicates the specific subject.
 This helps members know if the thread is of interest, and is especially important when other members do a search the forums by thread title.
 If you choose a poor title for your thread, the administrators may rename it.